seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-05.md

 So all this goes to show the high degree of importance attached to the word *āsava*.
 The *Sammādiṭṭhisutta* of the *Majjhima Nikāya* seems to pose a problem regarding the significance of this term.
-At one place in the *sutta* it is said that the arising of ignorance is due to the arising of influxes and that the cessation of ignorance is due to the cessation of influxes:
+At one place in the sutta it is said that the arising of ignorance is due to the arising of influxes and that the cessation of ignorance is due to the cessation of influxes:

 > *Āsavasamudayā avijjāsamudayo, āsavanirodhā avijjānirodho*.[^fn174]

-If the *sutta* says only this much, it will not be such a problem, because it appears as a puzzle to many nowadays, why ignorance is placed first.
+If the sutta says only this much, it will not be such a problem, because it appears as a puzzle to many nowadays, why ignorance is placed first.
 Various reasons are adduced and arguments put forward as to why it is stated first out of the twelve factors.
 The fact that there is still something to precede it could therefore be some consolation.

-But then, a little way off, in the selfsame *sutta*, we read:
+But then, a little way off, in the selfsame sutta, we read:

 > *Avijjāsamudayā āsavasamudayo, avijjanirodhā āsavanirodho,*[^fn175]
 >